Teamon9161/vscode-feather/README.md

 - Apply arbitrary Polars code to transform the DataFrame before display (default `df`)
 - Configurable Python interpreter path (`feather.pythonPath`), defaults to `python`
 - Interactive grid with column resizing, sorting, filtering, and double-click auto-sizing powered by [AG Grid](https://www.ag-grid.com/) (bundled for offline use)
-- Columns are color-coded for easier reading
+- Columns use distinct text colors for easier reading against the VS Code theme background
-- Built-in AG Grid column filters and sorting automatically update the expression
+- Each column header shows a filter icon with menu options for sorting or entering filter expressions that automatically update the expression
 - Expression input uses the Monaco editor for syntax highlighting and theme-aware styling

 ## Requirements